Dr-xy/Passion-Driven-UBI/README.md

 > **I proposed this project, but I have absolutely no code experience.
 If anyone build this, please tell me.
 I hope to be the earliest participant in this system.**

-> **And welcome to discuss**
-You are free to Fork this repository, propose changes via Pull Requests, or discuss ideas in the [Issues](https://github.com/Dr-xy/PD-UBI/issues) section.
+> **And welcome to discuss**.
+You are free to Fork this repository, propose changes via Pull Requests, or discuss ideas in the [Issues](https://github.com/Dr-xy/Passion-Driven-UBI/issues) section.

 ---